Dunn’s River Falls

 Jamaica has limestone formations and humid, tropical climate.
 This is a recipe for exciting geological process – karst.
 Rainwater seeps through the small fractures in the limestone and dissolves the lime on its way.
-Fractures in the rock become larger turning intounderground streams and caves.
+Fractures in the rock become larger and turn into underground streams and caves.

 There are rather many places in Jamaica where such underground streams come to the surface.
 Such springs are called river rises or resurgences.

 The precipitation and characteristics of the stream often cause another phenomenon – tufa terraces.
 These terraces look like shallow basins in rock.
 When water reaches the rim of this basin, it falls down along a small waterfall into the next pan.

 Such tufa waterfalls are not very frequent in the world but not that rare either.
 Tufa and travertine terraces could be found in more than 100 places around the world.
 Their formation continues while the springs are active.

 Typical example of such processes is Dunn’s River Falls in Jamaica.

 World has many staircases and many are beautiful.
-But Dunn’s River Falls could be some of the most enjoyable staircases in the world.
+But steps of this waterfall could be some of the most enjoyable staircases in the world.

 These tufa terraces end in the beach of Caribbean Sea.
-Thus – one can start climbing them right from the gorgeous beach.
+Thus – one can climb the falls right from the gorgeous beach.

 Water in the falls is pleasant and tropical vegetation creates a likable shadow.
 Visitors to the site can climb for a while – and stop for a short bath in one of the pools along the way.

 Total height of waterfall terraces is roughly 55 m, length of the falls – more than 180 m.

 No wonder that this place is much enjoyed both by local people and numerous tourists.
 Falls have played a role also in the history.

 It is possible that exactly here took place the decisive battle about Jamaica ("Las Chorreras") between the English and Spanish in 1657.
 English won – and since then Jamaica became an English-speaking country.